 From the outset there were solid historical reasons for thinking the American response might be positive, or at least neutral.
 After all, the U.S. government constructed the Transcontinental Railroad, a 1,912-mile (3,077 km.) rail link between the eastern and midwestern rail network and the Pacific, completed in 1869.
-And it later built the 51-mile (82 km.)
-Panama Canal, opened in 1914.
-Surely these projects, and others that could be cited, anticipate China's BRI.
-Both the United States and China have long histories of digging canals on their own territory to strengthen economic links between disparate regions and for using transport as an engine for economic development.
-America's Federal Highway Program, launched in the 1950s, and China's high-speed "bullet" trains of half a century later had the same objective of knitting disparate regions together.
-As a result, each of these countries has solid historical reasons for being predisposed to favor large infrastructure projects to foster transport and trade and for understanding when the other side did the same thing.
+And it later built the 51-mile ects, and others that could be cited, anticipate China's ries of digging canals on their own territory to strengthen economic links between disparate regions and for using transport as an engine for economic development.
+America's Federal Highway Program, launched in the 1950s, and